 Huel RTD ingredients include tapioca, flaxseed, oats, pea protein, coconut MCTs, sunflower oil, and brown rice protein.

 Oats are very nutrient-dense.
-They have a high content of antioxidants according to Science Direct like vitamin E, avenanthramides, and polyphenols, which are shown to anti-inflammatory and protect against colorectal cancer.
+They have a high content of antioxidants, according to the Journal of Food Science and Technology, like vitamin E, avenanthramides, and polyphenols, which are shown to anti-inflammatory and protect against colorectal cancer.

 This ingredient, also called linseeds, comes from the Linum usitatissimum species.
 They are a significant source of alpha-linolenic acid (ALA) says Examine.com, an omega-3 fatty acid said to have some healthful properties.